Role of a Liquidator When a Company Is Insolvent?

 When it comes to reclaiming your money from a debtor, it turns into a herculean task if the debtor evades or dodges you.
 If the defaulter is a corporate debtor who owes you more than one lakh rupees, as a financial or operational creditor, then there are ways to take professional help in dealing with such defaulters.

-The Insolvency and Bankruptcy Code, 2016, (IBC), is a tool which has been worked out to overcome the perils of a fragmented legal system and transited to a unified IBC that aims to expedite the entire process effectively.
+The Insolvency and Bankruptcy Code, 2016, (IBC), is a tool that has been worked out to overcome the perils of a fragmented legal system and transited to a unified IBC that aims to expedite the entire process effectively.

 How To Initiate Insolvency Against Corporate Debtor?

-Part II of the I&B Code, 2016, enumerates the insolvency resolution and liquidation process of corporate persons.
+Part II of the I&B Code, 2016, enumerates the insolvency resolution and liquidation process under IBC of corporate persons.
 The fundamental requisite for this process is the initiation application that may be filed by the Financial Creditor or the Operational Creditor.

 The creditor has to establish that: